Yarrow: 18 Medicinal Uses

 Medicinal Uses of Buchu Herb

-Buchu is a small shrub native to South Africa, particularly the Western Cape region.
-It has many uses in traditional medicine, including those related to inflammation, digestion, urinary tract issues and skin infections.
+Buchu herb has many uses in traditional medicine, including those related to inflammation, digestion, urinary tract issues and skin infections.

 Agarikon mushrooms have a long history of use in traditional medicine for their potential immune-enhancing, antioxidant, anti-inflammatory, and antimicrobial properties.
 While there is limited human clinical research on Agarikon mushrooms, preliminary studies suggest they may offer various health benefits.